DANCING PANDAS

 Driving up to the 2,600 meter elevation of Borith Lake is a bit slow and difficult.
 However, one can trek to this lake from Gulmit and the hike is 2-3 hours depending on your speed.
 At the top, there is a lovely restaurant called Borith Lake Hotel & Resort that cooks delicious local food.
 They even made me vegan vegetable fried rice!
 The vibe is really laid back and chill.

-A girl from Borith Lake
+A lovely girl from Borith Lake

 As I was running down the mountain a young girl saw me and ran out of her hut to say hello and to kiss my hand (a local Ismaili tradition to greet someone).